IJG-DR/PyBer_Analysis/README.md

 Using the *Pandas*, *Numpy* and *Matplotlib* libraries, we conducted our preliminary analysis, producing several charts and plots which are included in the accompanying *analysis* folder to this report.

-We also used the *pivot* and *datetime* methods to re-arrange the data and resample the dates by week, after confirming that the the data type was in the correct format, as shown in the section of code highlighted below.
+We also used the *pivot* and *datetime* methods to re-arrange the data and resample the dates by week, after confirming that the data type was in the correct format, as shown in the section of code highlighted below.

 ![Check date format.](Resources/Check_Datetime_Index.png)